Faculty

 In her visual journey Marshall has witnessed the struggling identity of a group of Navajo Indians and the demise of their earth-based culture in Caretakers of the Earth: Navajo Resistance.
 She often directs her camera at family life, including her Pennsylvania Dutch in-laws’ clan in a series titled Pennsylvania In-Laws, which deliberates the theater of familial clan relationships, and Still, Standing, an exploration of the Polish landscape that her grandparents left behind when they emigrated to the United States in the early 1920’s.

 Marshall is the recipient of artist fellowships and sponsorships through the New York Foundation for the Arts, as well as grants and support from private foundations.
 Nominated for the Prix Pictet in 2011, her work is part of several collections, including the Feminist Artbase at The Brooklyn Museum.
-Her photographs have appeared in numerous publications including The New York Times Magazine, the London Sunday Times, The Atlantic, New York Magazine, GUP Magazine, and PDN.
+Her photographs have appeared in numerous publications including The New York Times Magazinethe London Sunday Times, I-D Vice, NPR Picture Show, The Atlantic, New York Magazine, Fisheye, and GUP Magazine to name a few.

 Marshall is the Chair of the one-year Documentary Practice and Visual Journalism Program at The International Center of Photography in New York City where she has been on the faculty for over two decades.
-She is an Associate Professor (Adjunct) at New York University, has mentored MFA candidates at the Maine Media College, and teaches numerous workshops on photography and visual storytelling in the United States, Europe, Asia, and Latin America.
+She is an associate professor (adjunct) at New York University, a mentor for MFA candidates at the Maine Media Workshops and College in Rockport, Maine, and has taught numerous workshops internationally that focus on visual storytelling.